VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Experiments and Evaluation

-\paragraph{Outperforming Preference-Optimized Models.} Compared to preference-optimized models, \modelname{} outperforms LLaVA-Hound-DPO~\citep{zhang2024direct} and i-SRT~\cite{ahnISRTAligningLarge2024} on all eight benchmarks and outperforms LLaVA-Video-TPO~\citep{li2025temporal} on seven out of eight benchmarks by a significant margin.
+Compared to preference-optimized models, \modelname{} combined with Qwen2.5VL outperforms LLaVA-Hound-DPO~\citep{zhang2024direct} and i-SRT~\cite{ahnISRTAligningLarge2024} on all seven benchmarks and surpasses LLaVA-Video-TPO~\citep{li2025temporal} on six out of seven benchmarks (except NeXTQA) by a significant margin.
+On the other hand, \modelname{} paired with LLaVA-OneVision and InternVL2.5 outperforms LLaVA-Video-TPO on NeXTQA.
 These improvements highlight that our multi-dimensional approach, which tackles critical failure modes in Video-LLMs, addresses fundamental challenges in prior work while requiring minimal resources.